 Graphic designers have been reliant on computer software and hardware to produce print and web materials.
 Corporations such as Adobe and Macintosh constantly release new and improved versions of their software and hardware.

 And we can’t ignore the explosion of mobile devices creating a brand new mobile app niche.
 What’s next?
 We can only guess!
-What is known is that graphic designers will never stop learning and growing along with the rapidly-changing technology.
+Graphic designers will never stop learning and growing along with the rapidly-changing technology.

 4) Expressing your creativity, following your passion & getting paid for it